Abinivesh-12/Academic-Project---Sem-7/README.md

 # kivy
-This is my Academic Project
+This is my Academic Project where I have started developing an application using Kivy Framework